PLAY WITH US – FAQ

 There are no formal auditions.
 For strings, a minimum ability of AMEB grade 5 or equivalent is required.
 Previous orchestral experience is beneficial but not essential.

 String players who lack readiness to perform in concerts may participate in rehearsals but not in concerts until confidence is gained.
 The primary requirement is enthusiasm and interest.
+We also encourage non-musicians who have expertise in stage management and/or technology and other relevant skills to contact us.

 How much time is involved?